dtcenter/ufs-case-studies/docs/source/2019Lorenzo.rst

   .. group-tab:: SRW.v1.0

     The case runs are initialized at 12z Sep 25, 2019 with 90 hours forecasting.
-The app uses ``./xmlchange`` to change the runtime settings.
-The settings that need to be modified to set up the start date, start time, and run time are listed below.
+The app uses ``config.sh`` to define the runtime settings.
+The settings that need to be modified to set up the first cycle, last cycle, forecast length and cycle hour are listed below.

     .. code-block:: bash